Neutrino155/academic-kickstart/content/home/experience.md

   * Helped teach students to program in Python using Spyder and Jupyter notebooks.
   * Answered student’s questions and engaged in discussions with them to examine their knowledge.
-  * Encouraged student to keep and maintain their computing lab-books.
   * Showed students how to solve their problems independently by debugging, looking at documentation, googling etc.
   """